4383/governance/goals/proposed/remove-eventlet.rst

 How to migrate a library
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Consider the migration of a single one Openstack library (e.g oslo.messaging,
+Consider the migration of a single one OpenStack library (e.g oslo.messaging,
-OpenstackSDK, ...).
-Lets call this Openstack library example ``oslo.demo``.
+OpenStackSDK, ...).
+Lets call this OpenStack library example ``oslo.demo``.
 Lets consider that the ``oslo.demo`` library provide existing drivers to
 communicate with backends.